CGAL Made More Accessible: Python Bindings Tool Comparison

 We have conducted two sets of experiments.
-In the first set we compared the time it took to refer to C++ objects from Python code and in the second set we compared the time it took to call C++ functions from Python code.
+In the first set we compared the time it took to access C++ objects from Python code via bindings to the c++ shared pointers of the objects, and in the second set we compared the time it took to call C++ functions from Python code.
 The first set was further divided into two subsets.
-In the first subset we compared the time it took to make many references to many objects and in the second subset we compared the time it took to make many references to a single object; see Table~\ref{tab:res:refs} for the results.
+In the first subset we compared the time it took to access many objects and in the second subset we compared the time it took to access a single object many times; see Table~\ref{tab:res:refs} for the results.
 The second set was further divided into too subsets as well.
 In the first subset we compared the time it took to call many small functions, and in the second subset we compared the time it took to call few large functions.
 We also used the second set of experiments to measure the time it took to compute the various tasks in native Python; see Table~\ref{tab:res:calls} for the results.
 All benchmark programs were executed on a machine equipped with an Intel Core~i5 clocked at~3.5GHz with~16GB of RAM.
 The results we obtained left nothing in doubt.
-We picked Boost.python for its high efficiency in every category.
+We picked Nanobind for its high efficiency in every category.